TheoChristo/git-notifier-mac/README.md

 Clicking on the notification brings up the corresponding remote's github page, using the default browser.

+**git-notifier-mac** can be used to watch for changes by collaborators in team projects, as well as track the progress of public projects.
+It can track any public or private repo, as long as you have a local git repository linked to it - and corresponding access rights.

 **git-notifier-mac** uses JulienXX's [terminal notifier](https://github.com/julienXX/terminal-notifier) to trigger notifications on MacOs.

 ## Use